ihitrec/Sudoku/README.md

 *The game is fully responsive across devices.
 On-sreen keyboard is available and the standard mobile keyboad is disabled.*

 ### Browser Compatibility
-- Testing for desktop will be done on Mozilla Firefox, Google Chrome, Microsoft Edge and Opera.
-It will not be tested on Internet Explorer since the support for it is ending soon and most websites already do not support it.
+Testing for desktop is done on Mozilla Firefox, Google Chrome, Microsoft Edge and Opera.
+It is not tested on Internet Explorer since the support for it is ending soon and most websites already do not support it.

-- Mobile testing will be done on Safari, Samsung Internet and Google Chrome for mobile on different devices.
+Mobile testing is done on Safari, Samsung Internet and Google Chrome for mobile on different devices.

 #### Issues
+Testing across different devices showed a slight issue on an older iOS device.
+Disabling the mobile keyboard did not work as intended.
+Modifying the function so that content of table cells is not editable fixed the issue.

-There were no major differences in how the code is rendered on different browsers.
+There are no major differences in how the code is rendered on different browsers.
 The only browser that presented a few issues is Firefox.
 Some of them are:

 - Event is structured differently which prevents the use of **event.path**.
 Instead, **this** was used which turned out to be more simple anyway.

 - Keydown event works in a different way which required setting a timeout function.
 It deletes the content if not in the 1-9 number range.

 ### Code validation
 - All HTML and CSS has been validated using the W3C validator with no errors.